 The PCB, Display and Component Inspection segment enables electronic device manufacturers to inspect, test and measure PCBs, FPDs and ICs to verify their quality, pattern the desired electronic circuitry on the relevant substrate and perform three-dimensional shaping of metalized circuits on multiple surfaces.
-This segment also engages in the development and marketing of character recognition solutions to banks, financial and other payment processing institutions and healthcare providers.
-This reportable segment is comprised of two operating segments, PCB and Display and Component Inspection.
+This reportable segment is comprised oftwo operating segments, PCB and Display and Component Inspection.